Return to Index

 - This certainly is a complicated group of diseases.
 What can I do to help myself through it?

-- What sources of information do you recommend—library books, websites, other doctors?
+- What sources of information do you recommend—organizations, websites, other doctors?

 - Should I see a specialist in bone marrow transplantation soon after my diagnosis is made so I can learn more about the disorder?